Objects in the Rear View Mirror May Appear Closer Than They Are: Music video

-Michael Bay directed the music video for Propaganda Films.
+American director Michael Bay for Propaganda Films directed the music video of "Objects in the Rear View Mirror May Appear Closer Than They Are".
 He had previously directed the videos for the album's prior two singles, "I'd Do Anything for Love (But I Won't Do That)" and "Rock and Roll Dreams Come Through".
 Allen Daviau served as the cinematographer.

 The music video has overlapping features so that it looks like that the actors are ghost-like, appearing and disappearing.
 The length of the music video is 7:42, compared to the 10:15 single version.
 Actors include Robert Patrick as Kenny's father, Greg Trock as Kenny, Will Estes as the grieving friend (young Meat Loaf), Joshua Diaz as the childhood iteration of Meat Loaf, and an unidentified model as "The Beauty on the Edge of Town".

 Filming took place in and around Denton, Texas.
 Several parts were shot in Slidell, Texas on a large ranch.
 The scene with the "beauty at the edge of town" washing her car was filmed in Valley View, Texas, near to the Oklahoma border.